 Oftentimes in orbital trauma, the eyelid may have an injury as well.
-Dr. Zoumalan has extensive training in repairing the eyelid injuries as well, this is usually done at the same time if not already have been repaired beforehand.
+Dr. Zoumalan has received training in repairing the eyelid injuries as well.

 Preoperative diagnosis: Left orbital floor fracture resulting in entrapment.
 The left eye is unable to move upward (to look up) as seen in top left figure.
 This can be seen in some fractures that “trap” or restrict one of the eye muscles to appropriately allow for the eye to rotate upwards.
 This is an urgent issue that requires immediate repair, especially in children or teenagers.
 Top right photo was taken three months after repair and note that the patient is able to equally move both eyes upward without any difficulty.